-Palermo is Buenos Aires’ largest barrio and also one of its most walkable, with tree-lined streets dotted by casas chorizo, long, narrow single-story houses built in the late 19th century and now highly coveted for renovation.
+Palermo is Buenos Aires’ largest barrio and also one of its most walkable, with tree-lined streets dotted by casas chorizos, long, narrow single-story houses built in the late 19th century and now highly coveted for renovation.

 That’s because these days, Palermo is trendy, slick and expensive.

-Over the last 15 years development here has exploded.
-Sushi restaurants seem to open and close every other week and construction scaffolding is a constant.
+Sushi restaurants seem to open and close every other week and construction scaffolding along sidewalks is the norm.

 Palermo is really a neighborhood of neighborhoods.

-Each sub-neighborhood has its own nickname and a different feel: Palermo Chico, Palermo Soho, Palermo Hollywood, Alto Palermo and two bonus neighborhoods: Las Cañitas and Villa Freud.
+Palermo Chico, Palermo Soho, Palermo Hollywood, Alto Palermo and two bonus neighborhoods: Las Cañitas and Villa Freud.

 Palermo Chico